jyabrow/github_backup/README.md

 # github_backup

-Example Python program to backup all branches of an organization's Github repos.
+Example Python program (circa 2014) to backup all branches of an organization's Github repos.